Library Match

 end.

-search itself tries the same tricks as in the last case of the final match.
+The search function itself tries the same tricks as in the last case of the final match, using the || operator as a shorthand for trying one tactic and then, if the first fails, trying another.
 Additionally, if neither works, it checks if P is a conjunction.
-If so, it calls itself recursively on each conjunct, first applying associativity lemmas to maintain the goal-form invariant.
+If so, it calls itself recursively on each conjunct, first applying associativity/commutativity lemmas to maintain the goal-form invariant.

 We will also want a dual function search_conc, which does tree search through an imp conclusion.